The flow of content:

 You need to create or format or standard convention for all of your SKUs.
 Decide what identifiers and numerics to be included in your product SKU, and in what order.
 Choose from the various attributes of your products to be included.

-1. Start SKU with a Top-level Identifier: It can be code or number for store location or even a brand/manufacturer.
+- Start SKU with a Top-level Identifier: It can be code or number for a store location or even a brand/manufacturer.

-2. Use the middle numbers as Unique Identifiers: With this, you pick unique features, such as size, color, gender, product category or subcategory, whatever makes sense in organizing your products.
+- Use the middle numbers as Unique Identifiers: With this, you pick unique features, such as size, color, gender, product category, or subcategory, whatever makes sense in organizing your products.

-4. Be smart with the selection of attributes: Say if you are selling on only one brand products, you will have no need to include the brand name (obviously, right?).
-So is the color important or is it the size, or the utility or the product category, or something else?
+- Be smart with the selection of attributes: Say if you are selling only one brand product, you will not need to include the brand name (obviously, right?).
+So is the color important, or is it the size, or the utility or the product category, or something else?
 You need to create a format considering ALL your products (not some) and their distinguishing factors.

-– Sometimes you might want to use attributes like year or season to help you narrow down the search to the specific collection, rather than less important attributes like color and size.
+Sometimes you might want to use attributes like year or season to help you narrow down the search to the specific collection rather than less essential characteristics like color and size.

 Here are some examples of attributes and SKU based on format: